Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-one-on-one-interactive-video-meeting-web-tool-using-agora.md

 When we click this button it should run the startBasicCall function.

-This function will make sure we call the join function, start our video and audio, and subscribe to the stream.
+This function will ensure we call the join function, start our video and audio, and subscribe to the stream.

 ```js
 async function startBasicCall() {